BjarniHaukur/kth-inference/README.md

 # Or specify a custom system prompt
 ./chat.py --system "You are a helpful AI assistant that specializes in Python programming."

-# Control the maximum number of tokens to generate
+# Specify the model's context length (if different from default 32768)
-./chat.py --max-tokens 1024
+./chat.py --context-length 16384
 ```

 The chat interface will: